ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    Otherwise, the group member considers the stale Sender IDs specified in the Stale Sender IDs Response from the Group Manager.
 Then, the group member MUST remove every authentication credential associated with a stale Sender ID from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

 2. The group member obtains the latest keying material with version number V' from the Group Manager.
-This can happen by sending a Key Distribution Request to the Group Manager (see {{ssec-updated-key-only}}), or by re-joining the group (see {{ssec-join-req-sending}}).
+This can happen by sending a Key Distribution Request to the Group Manager (see {{ssec-updated-key-only}}) and {{ssec-updated-and-individual-key}}).

 3. The group member installs the latest keying material with version number V' and derives the corresponding new Security Context.